Dear AB, why would you do something like that? | IOL

 All sorts of concessions would have been made.
 Just play one or two series building up to the World Cup.
 But again you turned your back and chose the T20 dollars of Bangladesh and Pakistan instead.

-Maybe you have forgotten about your answers to a possible * -turn.
+Maybe you have forgotten about your answers to a possible u-turn.
 Let me remind you:

 “There is no comeback.
 I’m very happy with where I’m in my life.
 I don’t want to confuse anybody, especially now the (Proteas) team, it will be very selfish and arrogant of me to throw statements around that I’m keen to play a World Cup.”

 “Arrogant” was the expression used.
-At the moment your actions speak louder than a 1 000 words.
+At the moment, your actions speak louder than a thousand words.

 Did you honestly expect someone like Rassie van der Dussen, a man who has toiled for a decade on the domestic circuit, worked his absolute socks off with the limited abilities he has been blessed with, and played himself into a position where he was on the verge of fulfilling a lifelong dream to be dropped just because you changed your mind?